 At Green Schools Green Future (GSGF), a huge part of our curriculum is the art of growing, cooking, and consuming food sustainably.
 Our goal is to educate children on healthy eating practices and how to grow food themselves.

-Through our sustainable farming techniques, the children will have many opportunities to learn about growing food and the nutritional value of what we consume.
+Through our sustainable farming techniques, children will have many opportunities to learn about growing food and the nutritional value of what we consume.
 Our diet helps keep our body and mind healthy, while giving us the energy we need to conquer each day.

 Sources: